ropensci/USAboundaries/README.md

 using the [leaflet](https://cran.r-project.org/package=leaflet) or [ggplot2](https://cran.r-project.org/package=ggplot2) packages.

-If you need U.S. Census Bureau boundary files which are not provided by this package, consider using the [tigris](https://cran.r-project.org/package=tigris) package, which downloads those shapefiles.
+If you need U.S. Census Bureau boundary files not provided by this package, consider using the [tigris](https://cran.r-project.org/package=tigris) package, which downloads those shapefiles.

+USAboundaries differs from tigris in a few ways:

+- Boundary files are contained within the data package while tigris downloads the files from US Census.

+- USAboundaries uses Cartographic Boundary Files (CBFs) that are simplified representations of TIGER/Line shapefiles.
+They are much smaller in file size, making rendering much faster on the screen.

+- Data files contain historical boundary and population data dating as far back as 1629.

 ## License